puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 ### FIXEDIN

 2.0: The version of the product that is fixed.
 This is an array of one or more values, the values can be a version number, or a version number with ">" (greater then, not including the version specified), "<" (less then, not including the version specified), ">=" (greater then or equal to, so including the version specified) or "<=" (less then or equal to, so including the version specified) prepended to it.
-Needed for the MINIMUM entry.
-SUGGESTED

 ## DESCRIPTION